Solving the mysteries of the monsoon

 Scientists have just returned from a groundbreaking research campaign to understand the Indian monsoon.
 Andy Turner reports back.

 The Indian monsoon is among the most dramatic examples of the annual cycle.
-As winds change from winter to summer, they bring much-needed moisture from across the ocean and supply India with 80 per cent of its annual rainfall between June and September.
+As winds change from winter to summer, they bring much-needed moisture from across the ocean and supply India with 80% of its annual rainfall between June and September.

 But there is a problem: we can't make good monsoon forecasts more than a day or so ahead.
 Farmers, industry and policymakers want predictions weeks, seasons or years ahead, but it's difficult to offer reliable information.

 The models we use for monsoon forecasts often don't represent the physical processes controlling the timing, intensity and duration of rainfall.
 Perhaps they are not at high enough resolution - the grid on which physical equations are solved is too coarse - and we don't have enough observations of the real tropical environment to properly design our models in the first place.